General

 Read more →

+ALL DRIVERS of passenger vehicles and motorcycles who are 50 in 2008 must renew their driving licence this year.
 The age limit for renewing driving licences was previously 65.
 The change aims to better control the “physical and psychological skills” of drivers in Portugal.

 Read more →

 On the 10th. of August of this year (2006), the Governement finally approved the new law dealing with Residencias.
 The new Residency Law regulates the free circulation and residency of EU Citizens in Portugal.
 Transposing the EU Directive of 2004, this legislation changes basic assumptions and definitions while greatly simplifying the compliance process for EU citizens.
+The statutes define three phases and are in harmony with similar measures being adopted throughout the 25 member countries of the European Community and Switzerland.

 Read more →